 A Certificate of Attendance is a document provided by your University that confirms your student status, program of study, level and duration of program.

 You must have the Degree/Certificate of Attendance/Transcript translated by an official translating service.
 You must upload both the original and the translated version compiled in one single document.

-If you have attended study abroad programs or exchanges, please include these transcripts, if available, as a single .pdf document with the other transcripts when uploading this document.
+If you have attended study abroad programs or exchanges, please include these transcripts, if available, as a single PDF document in the Education section.

 Preferably, a one-page CV should be submitted as this avoids any information being overlooked by our Admissions Jury and Interview Jury.